DJTerentjev/ha_saures/README.md

 **username:**\
   _(string) (Required)_\
-  User name (Saures server).\
+  User name (Saures server).

   **password:**\
   _(string) (Required)_\
-  Password name (Saures server).\
+  Password name (Saures server).

   <p align="center">* * *</p>
 Saures server responds very slowly.
-Therefore, you will most likely see Home Assistant warnings that setup and update of platform is taking more then 10 secods.
+Therefore, you will most likely see Home Assistant warnings that setup and updates of platform are taking more then 10 secods.
 This is my first attempt at programming and I cannot guarantee stable operation.
 <p align="center"><br>